aws-samples/dcv-samples/README.md

 # Amazon DCV Samples

 Welcome to the DCV Samples repository within [AWS Samples](https://github.com/aws-samples).
-This repository will be used to host samples for NICE DCV integrated workloads.
+This repository will be used to host samples for Amazon DCV integrated workloads.
 These workloads include managed services that leverage DCV, such as [Amazon WorkSpaces](https://aws.amazon.com/workspaces/all-inclusive/) that stream with [WSP](https://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces-protocols.html).

 ## Glossary
 - [Bootstrap](./bootstrap/)